 Company Sponsored Symposia (CSS)

-Each Founder Sponsor of EAACI has a Company Sponsored Symposium within the main congress programme.
-The content of these symposia is proposed directly by the Founder Sponsors and approved by the Scientific Programme Committee prior to inclusion within the main programme.
+Certain EAACI Founder Sponsors are entitled to host a Company Sponsored Symposium within the main congress programme.
+The content and speakers of these symposia are proposed directly by the Founder Sponsors and approved by the Scientific Programme Committee prior to inclusion within the main programme.

 Hot Topic (HT)